 - Encouraging the private sector to increase investments in refugee- or IDP-hosting areas to include hiring of refugees or supporting refugee-owned businesses.

-- PRM was a core member of the interagency team that developed the World Bank’s Global Concessional Financing Facility (GCFF) and the IDA-18 Regional Sub-Window, supporting low- and middle-income countries to host large numbers of refugees, and we continue to work closely with the interagency and World Bank to monitor implementation of these financing mechanisms.
+- PRM was a core member of the U.S. interagency team that supported the development of the World Bank’s and the , which support low- and middle-income countries to host large numbers of refugees.
+We continue to work closely with the World Bank to monitor implementation of these financing mechanisms.

-- We continue to support efforts in Afghanistan to sustainably respond to the latest waves of refugee returns from Pakistan.
+- We continue to support efforts in Afghanistan to respond sustainably to returns from Pakistan and Iran.

 - PRM works closely with USAID development partners in countries hosting Venezuelan refugees to ensure USG programming promotes self-reliance and long-term recovery for Venezuelans and their hosting communities.